 Using a collaborative model, we work in partnership with the parish during the mission process, enabling parishioners to discover and use their God-given gifts and abilities in the service of others.

-Our two-week parish missions include door-to-door visiting, celebration services and masses, social times and creative workshops as well as many other projects for people, old and young alike, to get involved in.
+Our parish missions include door-to-door visiting, celebration services and masses, social times and creative workshops as well as many other projects for people, old and young alike, to get involved in.
 They are part of a mission process that lasts around a year from the moment of booking a mission, through to the mission itself and enabling the parish to carry on after the mission experience.
 Our aim is to assist parishes to grow in their basic mission of becoming alive and active evangelising communities.

 The Mission Process in a brief